hebcal/hebcal-js/README.md

 See `Hebcal.holidays` for more information on creating an event.

+#### `Hebcal.prototype.findSedra(parsha, o)`

+Find the Shabbat on which a given parsha is read.
+The parsha name (first argument) should correspond to the language string ('s', 'a', or 'h') in the second argument.
+If no second argument is provided, the parsha should be in Sfardit.

+This method was added in v2.1.

+#### `Hebcal.prototype.findParsha(parsha, o)`

+An alias of `findSedra()`.
+This method was added in v2.1.

 #### `Hebcal.prototype.find()`

 A "magical" method that allows finding dates in the year.
 It supports several types of arguments, and is extensible.
 Returns an array of `Hebcal.HDate`s.